orsonteodoro/oiledmachine-overlay/README.md

 Please add `PYTHON_COMPAT_NO_STRICT=1` to /etc/portage/make.conf if the "No supported implementation in PYTHON_COMPAT" appears.
-The PYTHON_COMPAT will be upstream's set + proof of testing.
+The PYTHON_COMPAT will be upstream's set + proof of testing (aka test results) for newer versions not listed in the footer of the ebuild.
 The maximum slot will not be auto bumped by scripts in this overlay anymore.

 ### Node / Electron apps